AdaCore/spark2014/lrm/source/packages.rst

    read associated with updating it.
 A volatile output only variable shall not be passed as part of actual parameter in a procedure call if the mode of the corresponding formal parameter is not *out*.

 #.
+A volatile object shall only be denoted as a whole object.

+#.
+A volatile object shall only appear on the left-hand side of an assignment
+   statement or within an expression according to the rules given below.

+#.
 [The general |SPARK| rule that an expression evaluation cannot
    have a side effect means that a read of a volatile variable is not an ordinary expression.]
-An expression which is the name denoting a volatile object shall only occur in the following contexts:
+An expression which is the name denoting an entire volatile object shall only occur in the following contexts:

-   * as the [right hand side] expression of an assignment statement;
+   * as the [right hand side] expression of an assignment statement provided the left hand side is not also a volatile object;

-   * as the expression of an initialization expression of an object declaration;
+   * as the expression of an initialization expression of an object declaration that is not volatile;

-   * as an actual parameter in a call to an instance of Unchecked_Conversion which is the right hand side of an assignment statement;

    * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or

-   * as an actual parameter of a procedure whose corresponding formal parameter is of a volatile type.
+   * as an actual parameter of a procedure whose corresponding formal parameter is of a non-scalar volatile type.

 .. centered:: **Static Semantics**